lackhand/princess/tools/downtime.md

-Whatever the result, if it's not interesting to pursue, the princesses can increase the trouble by the doom + 1 to handle it offscreen.
+Whatever the result, if it's not interesting to pursue, the princesses can increase the trouble by the 2 to handle it offscreen.

 ### Hook